912-Cernautan-Teofan/HMM-forward-and-viterbi/README.md

    - `1` to run the Forward algorithm (calculates the overall probability),
    - `2` to run the Viterbi algorithm (finds the most likely sequence of states).
 5. View the results printed to the console.

+## Acknowledgments

+This project was developed with the help from a course on Hidden Markov Models.
+Special thanks to the author of that course for providing clear explanations and valuable learning resources that helped in this project.

 ## License